iambenbright/rscss-boilerplate/README.md

-# React + Styled Component + Styled System
+# rscss

-Very light boilerplate consisting of react, styled-component and styled-system for all sized react projects with [System UI Theme Specificication](https://system-ui.com/theme) support for design system style values and scales.
+A lightweight boilerplate including react, styled-component and styled-system.
+It has [system ui theme specification](https://system-ui.com/theme) support for design system style values and scales.

 WIP